open-quantum-safe/oqs-demos/nginx/fulltest/README.md

 #### First-time execution

 `python3 genconfig.py` generates all required QSC certificates.
 Execute this at the first installation and/or if/when algorithms supported by liboqs have changed since the last installation. **This script overwrites an existing installation's configuration files.
-Use with care on a live server.**
+Use with care on a live server.** Be sure to have the directory `pki` available/created: For example environmental setup, see e.g., [package.sh](package.sh).

 #### Activation